richb-hanover/qStudio-PRQL-Lessons/qStudio-PRQL_Quick_Start_#4.md

 ```

 In the query above, the "invoices" table has a column named `total`
-(perhaps it's the total of a single order in that row).
+(perhaps it's the total of a single order).
-It sums all the `total` column values to produce
+It sums all the values in the `total` column to produce
 a single row.

 The number of columns is equal to the number of items within the tuple.